xpoz-hub/xPoz-Hub/README.md

 This is the complete Implementation of the Simulations.

-Some of the notebooks are for demonstrating various mechanism proposed in the manuscript.
+Some of the notebooks are added to demonstrate various mechanism proposed in the manuscript.